List of Green Lanterns: Gretti

 The Green Lantern Gretti is part of a traveling caravan of "space gypsies" and refuses to stay in one place, roaming from sector to sector at the whim of his caravan.
 His superiors at the Corps say nothing since he still files his reports on time, but his sector partner Green Man has lately been less and less pleased with the situation.
 He is killed by Larfleeze, the keeper of the orange light of avarice.

 Harvid

-Sector 2937; First appeared in Green Lantern (vol. 2) #161.
+Sector 2937; first appeared in Green Lantern (vol. 2) #161.

 Horoq Nnot

-Sector 885; First appeared in Green Lantern (vol. 4) #11.
+Sector 885; first appeared in Green Lantern (vol. 4) #11.
 Slain in the purge of Alpha Lanterns.

 Iolande

-Sector 1417; First appeared in Green Lantern Corps (vol. 2) #1.
+Sector 1417; first appeared in Green Lantern Corps (vol. 2) #1.
 Iolande is a princess from planet Betrassus, and Soranik Natu's partner on Sector 1417.
 She and Natu have clashed during the beginning of their careers as Green Lanterns; however, they eventually get along.
-She is the only one in the Corps who is aware of her partner's true parentage to Sinestro.
+She is the only one in the Corps who knows that Natu is Sinestro's daughter.